- Section 5: Financial Aid

 To prevent duplication of the living allowance between schools, Walden must remove the living allowance from the student’s cost of attendance at Walden during periods of overlapping enrollment.
 Students must make alternative arrangements for payment if they become ineligible for federal aid based on aid received at another institution.

-Walden defines the annual award year as three 12-week quarters and 30 credits (undergraduate) and 18 credits (graduate) or three 16-week semesters and 18 credits (graduate).
-For Tempo Learning® programs, the annual award year is defined by program as 52 weeks and a specific number of credit equivalencies (please see Financial Aid Disbursement Process and Requests for Excess Funds for Tempo Learning® Programs for program specific information).
-If the student does not complete the required semester credit equivalencies in 52 weeks, the annual award year is extended beyond 52 weeks until such time that the student completes the required number of credits.
+Walden defines the academic year as three 12-week quarters and 36 credits (undergraduate) and 18 credits (graduate) or three 16-week semesters and 18 credits (graduate).
+For Tempo Learning® programs, the academic year is defined by program as 52 weeks and a specific number of credit equivalencies (please see Financial Aid Disbursement Process and Requests for Excess Funds for Tempo Learning® Programs for program specific information).
+If the student does not complete the required semester credit equivalencies in 52 weeks, the academic year is extended beyond 52 weeks until such time that the student completes the required number of credits.

 Residency Policy